 Vestibular neuritis often follows a cold or upper respiratory infection, which suggests that it is caused by a virus.
-It may also be caused by conditions that affect the circulatory system (blood flow) and the brain and central nervous system.
+It may also be caused by conditions that affect the circulatory system (blood flow).
 Vestibular neuritis usually occurs in just one ear at a time.

 Vertigo, the main symptom of vestibular neuritis, appears suddenly and is often accompanied by nausea and vomiting.
 Vertigo usually lasts for several days or weeks.
 In a few cases, it can take months to go away entirely.
 Vestibular neuritis does not lead to loss of hearing.

 The inflammation that causes vestibular neuritis usually goes away on its own.
 The usual treatment is to rest until vertigo symptoms go away.
 Severe symptoms of vertigo may be reduced with medicines, such as antihistamines or sedatives.

 Current as of: October 31, 2013

 Medical Review: Anne C. Poinier, MD - Internal Medicine & Donald Sproule, MDCM, CCFP - Family Medicine & Barrie J. Hurwitz, MD - Neurology

 Public Health Alerts